wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 <p class="doc-info">Version: 3.0</p>
 ___

-WSO2 maintains a reward and acknowledgement programme to recognise security researchers who responsibly disclose vulnerabilities in WSO2-owned software products.
+WSO2 maintains a reward and acknowledgement program to recognize security researchers who responsibly disclose vulnerabilities in WSO2-owned software products.
 A finding qualifies for reward consideration when it has a demonstrated security impact on the confidentiality, integrity, or availability of an in-scope product or service; severity is assessed by WSO2 using [CVSS v3.1](https://www.first.org/cvss/specification-document).
 To submit a finding, follow the [Vulnerability Reporting Guidelines]({{#base_path#}}/security-reporting/vulnerability-reporting-guidelines/).

 ## Products and services in scope

-The programme covers the following WSO2 products and services.
+The program covers the following WSO2 products and services.

 * API Platform
 * Identity Platform